The Sarcoma Foundation of America Clinical Trial Matching Service

-The Sarcoma Foundation of America Clinical Trial Navigating Service offers patients, caregivers and health care professionals up-to-date information about sarcoma cancer clinical trials throughout the United States and Canada.
+The Sarcoma Foundation of America Clinical Trial Matching Service offers patients, caregivers and health care professionals up-to-date information about sarcoma cancer clinical trials throughout the United States and Canada.
 The service is provided in collaboration with EmergingMed and will help you quickly search for clinical trial options that match your specific diagnosis and treatment history.

 This free and confidential service is designed to allow you to begin the search process online.
-However, we recommend that visitors begin the process by calling our toll-free number: 800-536-8718 or go to SFA Clinical Trial Navigating Service
+However, we recommend that visitors begin the process by calling our toll-free number: 800-536-8718 or go to SFA Clinical Trial Matching Service

 Clinical Trials Resource Center